-The 4 June 2026 SkillSelect 189 Round: What to Do Before Thursday
+The 4 June 2026 SkillSelect 189 Round: What Was Invited and What to Do Next

-This is the next major round of the 2025-26 program year and it carries real weight.
+This was a major round of the 2025-26 program year and it carried real weight.
 The Department has moved from frequent monthly rounds to a smaller number of larger, more targeted ones, so each round now decides invitations for a much bigger group of candidates.
-For Africans and Nigerians with a 189-eligible profile, this is the round that matters this quarter.
+For Africans and Nigerians with a 189-eligible profile, this is a round worth understanding closely.

 The Department invites candidates based on the exact state of their EOI on the round date.
 Anything you forget to update, anything you cannot evidence, and anything you got wrong cannot be fixed after invitations go out.
-Use this week to work through the following.
+Use the lead-up to any round to work through the following.

 1. Verify every points claim against your evidence